Citizen Kane: Plot

 Thompson interviews Kane's estranged best friend, Jedediah Leland, in a retirement home.
-Leland says that Kane's marriage to Emily disintegrated over the years, and he began an affair with amateur singer Susan Alexander while running for Governor of New York.
-Both his wife and his political opponent discovered the affair and the public scandal ended his political career.
-Kane married Susan and forced her into a humiliating operatic career for which she had neither the talent nor the ambition, even building a large opera house for her.
+Leland says that Kane's marriage to Emily disintegrated over the years, despite their having a son, and he began an affair with amateur singer Susan Alexander while running for Governor of New York as a "fighting liberal".
+His political opponent, corrupt boss Jim W. Gettys, discovered the affair and forced Susan to write to Emily about it; and the public scandal ended Kane's political career.

+Kane married Susan and forced her into a humiliating career as an opera singer (for which she had neither talent nor ambition).
+Kane then built a large opera house in Chicago for Susan to perform in.
 After Leland began to write a negative review of Susan's disastrous opera debut, Kane fired him but finished the negative review and printed it.
 Susan protested that she never wanted the opera career anyway, but Kane forced her to continue the season.

 Susan consents to an interview with Thompson and describes the aftermath of her opera career.
-She attempted suicide and so Kane finally allowed her to abandon singing.
-After many unhappy years and after being hit by Kane, she finally decided to leave him.
-Kane's butler Raymond recounts that, after Susan left him, he began violently destroying the contents of her bedroom.
-When he happened upon a snow globe, he grew calm and said "Rosebud".
-Thompson concludes that he cannot solve the mystery and that the meaning of Kane's last word will remain a mystery.
+She attempted suicide, and Kane finally allowed her to abandon singing.
+After many unhappy years living at Xanadu with Kane, the two had an argument that culminated in Kane slapping Susan.
+Susan decided to leave Kane.
+Kane's butler Raymond recounts that, after Susan moved out of Xanadu, Kane began violently destroying the contents of her former bedroom.
+When Kane discovered a snow globe, he calmed down and tearfully said "Rosebud".
+Thompson concludes that he cannot solve the mystery and that the meaning of Kane's last word will remain unknown.

-Back at Xanadu, Kane's belongings are cataloged or discarded by the staff.
-They find the sled on which the eight-year-old Kane was playing on the day that he was taken from his home in Colorado and throw it into a furnace with other items.
-Behind their backs, the sled slowly burns and its trade name, printed on the back, becomes visible through the flames: "Rosebud".
+At Xanadu, Kane's belongings are cataloged or discarded by the mansion's staff as Thompson leaves.
+They find a sled, the one on which eight-year-old Kane was playing on the day he was taken from his home in Colorado, and throw it into a furnace with other items.
+Unknown to the staff, the sled's trade name, printed on top, becomes visible through the flames: "Rosebud".
+The sled's smoke rises from the chimney as the view pulls back to a sign on Xanadu's outer fence which also began the film: "No Trespassing".

 Cast

-The beginning of the film's ending credits state that "Most of the principal actors in Citizen Kane are new to motion pictures.
+The beginning of the film's ending credits states that "Most of the principal actors in Citizen Kane are new to motion pictures.
 The Mercury Theatre is proud to introduce them."
 The cast is then listed in the following order, with Orson Welles' credit for playing Charles Foster Kane appearing last: